-lards in this Overlay Zone reflect the standards of the Zone in which the parcel lies.
-There are no special density, ght, or build-to-line standards for buildings in the Overlay lowever, the Overlay Zone indicates areas where future is are envisioned.
-Properties within the zone should be d for civic uses.
+All standards in this Overlay Zone reflect the standards of the Transect Zone in which the parcel lies.
+There are no special density, FAR, height, or build-to-line standards for buildings in the Overlay Zone.
+However, the Overlay Zone indicates areas where future civic uses are envisioned.
+Properties within the zone should be prioritized for civic uses.

-4L, T4+, T5L, and T5+ zones:

-ay be permitted as a Special Exception, notably for d entertainment uses.
-One story may also be allowed im facade height.
-A Special Exceptions process should be ing the Form-Based Code creation.
+- Exceptions for T4L, T4+, T5L, and T5+ zones: - One story may be permitted as a Special Exception, notably for restaurant and entertainment uses.
+One story may also be allowed with a minimum facade height.
+A Special Exceptions process should be developed during the Form-Based Coding creation.